rdkcentral/rdkservices/Bluetooth/doc/BluetoothPlugin.md

 <a name="method.isDiscoverable"></a>
 ## *isDiscoverable <sup>method</sup>*

-This method should be called after setDiscoverable method.
-It returns `TRUE`,if this device can be discovered by other Bluetooth devices.
+It returns `TRUE`, if this device can be discovered by other Bluetooth devices.

 ### Events

-  No events are triggered.
+  No Events.

 ### Parameters